 It requires significant shifts in how school systems organize resources—moving away from one-size-fits-all workshops and pay for advanced degrees—toward time and instructional leaders to help teachers engage with the curriculum and adjust to student results.
 In "Igniting the Learning Engine: How school systems accelerate teacher effectiveness and student growth through Connected Professional Learning," we explore what these strategic practices look like, how to organize resources, and where to get started.
 Below, we also share a Diagnostic Assessment tool, in-depth case studies, and other tools to support the shift.

 Assess how your school system supports curriculum, collaboration, and feedback and compare yourself to strategic practices in our case study systems.

 Learn more about the professional learning practices of our case study systems, including detailed data on how each allocated resources such as people, time, and money.
-In April 2017 we present a look at frequent, growth-oriented feedback at DC Public Schools, which is a key part of LEarning together to Advance our Practice, or LEAP.

 Access the tools and resources used by our case study systems to support Connected Professional Learning (such as curriculum guides, collaborative planning protocols, sample schedules, and more).